aws/karpenter-provider-aws/website/content/en/docs/launch-templates.md

 [AWS calls data passed to an instance at launch time "user data".](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts)

-In the default configuration, Karpenter uses AL2 and passes the hostname of the Kubernetes API server, and a certificate.
-The instance subsequently uses this information to securely join the cluster.
+In the default configuration, Karpenter uses an EKS optimized version of AL2 and passes the hostname of the Kubernetes API server, and a certificate.
+The EKS Optimized AMI includes a `bootstrap.sh` script which connects the instance to the cluster, based on the passed data.

-When building a custom image, you may reference AWS's [`bootstrap.sh` file](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) from GitHub, and this associated `user data` startup script.
+Alternatively, you may reference AWS's [`bootstrap.sh` file](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) when building a custom base image.

 ```
 #!/bin/bash